 Marion Reservoir currently plays a pivotal role in availability of parks and open space in Marion County.
-Even though HDR lands would be reduced by 1,038 acres and MRML-LDR reduced by 493 acres with implementation of the 2021 Master Plan, these land reclassifications reflect changes in land management and land uses that have occurred since 1981 at Marion Reservoir.
+Even though HDR lands would be reduced by 51 acres with implementation of the 2021 Master Plan, these land reclassifications reflect changes in land management and land uses that have occurred since 1981 at Marion Reservoir.
 The conversion of these lands would have no effect on current or projected public use or visual aesthetics.

-Furthermore, the net increase of MRML-WM by 1,119 acres would protect lands that are aesthetically pleasing at Marion Reservoir and limit future development.
+Furthermore, the net decrease of MRML-WM by 1 acre would continue to protect lands that are aesthetically pleasing at Marion Reservoir and limit future development.
 Natural Resources Management Objectives for the reservoir will continue to minimize activities which will disturb the scenic beauty and aesthetics of the reservoir.